cse110-sp23-group3/cse110-sp23-group3/admin/team.md

 ### [Michael Ye](https://github.com/MichaelYe48)

 Michael is a developer currently in his second year as a CS major from ERC.
+While he is still exploring the field of Computer Science, he is leaning more towards concentrating in ML/AI.
 Outside of his courses, he likes baseball, traveling, and skatingboarding with his friends.

 ### [Nick Yousefi](https://github.com/nsyousef)